sakacyber/imagepicker/README.md

 Just image picker

-Update and contiue improvement to adapter new privacy rule of new android release
+Update and contiue improvement to adapt new privacy rule of new android release

 ## Quick Start
 **ImagePicker** is availble on jitpack.